Shōjo Tsubaki: Plot

 Born into a poor family in 1938, Midori is a young girl who lives with her bedridden mother after her father abandons them.
 To make ends meet, Midori drops out of school and begins selling camellia flowers in the city, where she meets a man who tells her that if she is in trouble, she can come visit him.
 Upon returning home, Midori finds her mother dead and partially eaten by rats.
 Now an orphan, Midori decides to seek the man who promised to help her.

-The man's address turns out to be the Red Cat Circus, a freak show where Midori is forced to work as a servant for the disfigured performers who abuse and sexually assault her.
+The man's address turns out to be the Red Cat Circus, a freak show where Midori is forced to work as a servant for the disfigured performers who abuse and rape her.
 Midori dreams of escaping, but has nowhere else to go and becomes despondent.
 The Red Cat starts to lose money and its owner, Mr. Arashi, hires Masamitsu, an older man with dwarfism who is proficient in Western magic.
 Masamitsu takes an immediate liking to Midori and turns her into his assistant and lover, using his magic to protect her from the abuse of the circus troupe.

 Masamitsu's show becomes successful, but his relationship with Midori turns controlling and abusive.
 She witnesses him using his magic to murder a rival performer, and he violently stops her from starting a new life as an actress.
 After fighting with Midori, Masamitsu's powers spiral out of control during a show and temporally cause all audience members to become grotesquely deformed, prompting the police to shut down the Red Cat.
 Arashi runs away with the circus money, leaving the performers to their own devices.

 Masamitsu apologizes to Midori and asks her to start over.
 They leave the troupe members, who have grown to become friendly to Midori.
 Masamitsu asks Midori to wait for him at a bus stop while he buys her food, but on his way, he is stabbed to death by a thief.
 Midori becomes desperate and tries to find Masamitsu, eventually believing he has abandoned her.
 She begins to hallucinate that the circus troupe and her parents are mocking her, and she attacks the hallucinations until they disappear.
 Alone, Midori cries in desperation.